drshahizan/Generative-AI-Playground/academic.md

 # Academic writing using AI Tools

-Certainly!
-Here's the updated schedule with the "Session" column removed:

 | Day | Focus Area | Details |
 | --- | ---------- | ------- |